PeterBengtson/Ooloi-docs/ADRs/0035-Remembered-Alterations.md

 ```

 **Musical rationale**: Visual gaps in notation reset performers' memory of alterations.
 Standard engraving practice treats measures without pitched content as natural breakpoints where accidental memory resets to baseline.

-**Implementation**: When timewalk filters to only pitched content (`filter pitch??`), empty or rest-only measures produce no tuples.
-The measure boundary's baseline reset occurs without any pitch processing, effectively resetting the courtesy chain.

-**Validation**: Tests 6.2 and 6.3 in remembered-alterations-2-test.clj validate this behavior with realistic scenarios.

 ### Courtesy Accidentals